-There's a fine line between “It would be nice to be debt free” to “I need to be debt-free now.”
-That line is usually some kind of external motivation, like the need to take out or pay off another loan.
+There’s a fine line between “It would be nice to be debt-free” to “I need to be debt-free now.”
+That line is usually some kind of external motivation, like the need to take out a loan or pay off a mortgage early.

 If you’ve crossed that line, you know how urgent it feels.
 And you know the frustration of searching for ways to pay off that mortgage early, only to find small-scale saving tips like cutting down on your coffee habit or canceling your newspaper subscription.

 Those kinds of budgeting tips won’t help if you need to get rid of your mortgage debt ASAP.
 What can you actually do to pay off your mortgage?

 5 Ways to Pay off a 30-Year Mortgage Early

 Because everyone’s finances are different, there’s no one best way to pay down a mortgage.
 Finance experts tend to advise homeowners not to arrange an early repayment if it incurs a fee, but even that can’t be avoided when it’s in your contract.

 If you know you need to repay early, take a look at these options.
 Chances are, at least one will be a possibility for you.

 If you have the resources to do it, the best way to pay off a mortgage early may be to work backward from your target debt-free date.